Kurdish nationalism: After the Gulf War

 After the Gulf War an autonomous "safe haven" was established in Northern Iraq under UN with U.S. Air Force and British Royal Air Force air protection.
 Under the democratically elected Kurdistan Region, citizens experienced civic rights never previously enjoyed.
-Student unions, NGOs, and women's organizations emerged as forces in a new civic society and institutionalized tolerance for the region's own ethnic, religious, and language minorities, e.g., the Iraqi Turkmen.
+Student unions, NGOs, and women's organizations emerged as forces in a new civic society and institutionalized tolerance for the region's own ethnic, religious, and language minorities.
 Since the 2003 invasion of Iraq and the downfall of Saddam Hussein, the Kurdish population has found itself drawn back into Iraq with promises of autonomy and citizenship based on a federal, ethnically inclusive model with strong minority rights and guarantees against discrimination.
 Coming after the 2005 Kurdistan Region independence referendum voted 98.98% in favor of independence, the new Iraqi Constitution adopted in 2005 grants governmental autonomy to the Kurdistan Region, establishes Kurdish as an official language alongside Arabic, acknowledges the national rights of the Kurdish people, and promises equality of citizens regardless of race or religion.
 Kurdish military forced helped defeat ISIL during the Iraqi Civil War (2014–2017) and gained territory, including Kirkuk and surrounding oil fields.
 The 2017 Kurdistan Region independence referendum took place on September 25, with 92.73% voting in favor of independence.
-This triggered a military operation in which the Iraqi government retook control of Kirkuk and surrounding areas, and forced the KRG to annul the referendum.
+This triggered a military operation in which the Iraqi government retook control of Kirkuk and other areas once held by the KRG after the war against ISIS, and forced the KRG to annul the referendum.

 Modern history

 The Kurds represent a minority people of Iraq, with a language, culture and identity distinct and separate from the Arab majority.
-For much of the past century those traditions have been marginalised and the interests of the Kurds sidelined.
+For much of the past century those traditions have been marginalized and the interests of the Kurds sidelined.

-In the Saddam years there was a deliberate process of persecution and “Arabisation” of Kurdish areas, culminating in the late 1980s with the Anfal campaign that destroyed thousands of villages and killed huge numbers of civilians.
+In the Saddam years there was a deliberate process of persecution and "Arabisation" of Kurdish areas, culminating in the late 1980s with the Anfal campaign that destroyed thousands of villages and killed huge numbers of civilians.
 The chemical weapons attack on Halabja in March 1988 killed as many as 5,000 in a day.

-In recent years the threat posed by Isis and the hugely important role played by brave Kurdish Peshmerga soldiers in ground operations assisting the coalition against the Islamist extremists – in particular preventing the genocide of Yazidis and other minorities such as Assyrians.

 In 1974 the weaker Law of Autonomy in the Area of Kurdistan was actually implemented with much weaker citizenship protections and conflict soon resumed.
 The 1980s, especially during the Iran–Iraq War, were a particularly low point for Kurdish rights within Iraq.
 Approximately 500,000 Kurdish civilians were sent to detention camps in southern and eastern Iraq and the Iraqi armed forces razed villages and hamlets in and near the battle area.
 It is also during this time that the Iraqi military used chemical weapons on Kurdish towns.